bramgrooten/DeepRL-for-Hanabi/README.md

     rl_env_adjusted.py              # some adjustments added by us

-.gitignore                          # for git README.md                           # this file
+.gitignore                          # for git Hanabi_paper_with_appendix.pdf      # the paper corresponding to this project README.md                           # this file
 requirements.txt                    # packages that need to be installed